 Putting the right insurance in place is crucial for any business in case the unexpected happens and you’re left facing a large claim.
-But what is the right amount of cover and how can you avoid any costly gaps in your business insurance?
+But what is the right amount of cover and how can you avoid being underinsured?

 It’s easy to look at insurance premiums and take the cheapest option to save money in the short term, especially in a difficult economic climate.
 Yet this can lead to a false sense of security, meaning that your business is under insured when it comes to making a claim.

 It’s important that you value your business correctly before you take out your insurance policies.
 For example, the rebuild cost of your premises is usually very different to the market value, so you need to make sure you’re covered for the right figure – a Building Cost Information Service (BCIS) survey in 2012 showed that 80% of commercial properties were under insured.

 Similarly, most policies will replace equipment and machinery on a ‘new for old’ basis, which means it’s important to have an up-to-date list of your assets to ensure they’re all covered for the cost of replacing them at today’s prices, or else you’ll find yourself out of pocket.

 A common issue leading to under insured is the different interpretation of gross profit between insurers (turnover minus stock purchases) and accountants (usually excludes the cost of things like staff and utilities, too).

 Another is the ‘Application of average’ where if you have only insured your business for 80% of what it should be, insurers will only pay out that percentage of any claim, even if it’s under your coverage limit.
 So you might have contents cover for £80,000 but they’re actually worth £100,000.
 Even if you only claim for £20,000 your insurer would pay out 80% of that, or £16,000, leaving you to make up the 20% shortfall.